Summer Humanities Institute at UCLA

 Attendance at all seminars, field study courses, cultural enrichment activities, final presentations and SHI sponsored workshops is mandatory.
 The program is fast paced and intense, requiring extremely strong academic skills, willingness to work at a fast pace and flexibility from all participants.

 The program will provide participating students with access to preeminent humanities and humanistic social science faculty affiliated with the Bunche Center.
-Students will also be assigned a faculty mentor who will work closely with the student on a research project within the faculty mentor’s expert area of research.
 Students will be matched to their faculty mentors based on the general area of research the participating student is interested in and the availability of faculty during the summer months.
 Please note: The Institute will make student mentor matches, not the student.
 Given that the faculty-mentoring aspect is critical to student success in the program, if we are unable to identify a faculty mentor for a student, we will be unable to accept the student into the program.